voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

                 @property
                 def label_cls(self):
-                    """The :class:`fiftyone.core.labels.Label` class exported by this
+                    """The :class:`fiftyone.core.labels.Label` class(es) exported by this
                     exporter.

+                    This can be any of the following:

+                    -   a :class:`fiftyone.core.labels.Label` class.
+In this case, the exporter directly exports labels of this type
+                    -   a dict mapping keys to :class:`fiftyone.core.labels.Label` classes.
+                        In this case, the exporter can handle label dictionaries with value-types specified by this dictionary.
+Not all keys need be present in the exported label dicts
+                    -   ``None``.
+In this case, the exporter makes no guarantees about the labels that it can export
                     """
-                    # Return a Label subclass here
+                    # Return the appropriate value here
                     pass

                 def setup(self):